imsjp/poe-tools/content/docs/trademacros/index.md

 The tool updates automatically if you use the installer on Windows.

-One caveat of using Awakened PoE Trade is that the game must be ran in Windowed or Windowed Fullscreen mode.
+Run the game in Windowed or Windowed-Fullscreen mode for the program to function properly.

-The most common hotkeys:
+Common hotkeys:

 - Pressing `Ctrl+D` while hovering over an item will allow you to price check the item.